a55mage/Parakeet/README.md

 - Amazfit Bip

 The app won't work with:
-- Most fitbit devices,
+- Most fitbit devices
-- Apple watch,
+- Apple watch
-- Wear OS devices (Android),
+- Wear OS devices (Android)

 <b>The app is likely to work with:</b>
 - Polar heart rate chest band,